jbottum/t5pat/langchain_markdown20.md

 Installing Python on a Mac is relatively straightforward.
 Here's a step-by-step guide to help you:

-Check the installed version (optional): Open the Terminal application (found in the Utilities folder within the Applications folder) and type python --version to see if Python is already installed on your system.
+Check the installed version (optional): Open the Terminal application (found in the Utilities folder within the Applications folder) and type python3 --version to see if Python is already installed on your system.
 Note that macOS usually comes with a pre-installed version of Python.

 Download Python: Visit the official Python website at https://www.python.org/downloads/ and click on the "Download Python" button.
 Choose the latest stable version suitable for your macOS.